FAQs

 What order should the editing process follow?

 Once you've finished self-editing, ideally, you should start with beta readers and progress through developmental editing to more beta readers, line editing, copy editing, and lastly, proofreading.
-As a final check before you publish, consider sending out ARCs (advanced reader copies) for input about anything that might have been missed.
+As a final check before you publish, consider sending out ARCs (Advanced Reader Copies) for input about anything that might have been missed.
 Allow time for all of this!

 What are beta readers?